govuk-one-login/authentication-frontend/journey-map/README.md

 Use `npm start` to run the built code.

+In production, the journey map is bundled with the main application container and served in non-production environments.
+See `../Dockerfile`.

 ## Using the map

 You should be able to pan and zoom using the mouse and scroll wheel.